michaelkremenetsky/valkey-wasm/README.md

 JavaScript.
 That works for the common commands and falls short on the rest: Lua scripting, `EVALSHA`, blocking commands like `BLPOP`, and streams.
 It also lives entirely inside one process, so the moment you fork a worker, that worker is talking to an empty database.
-A real Redis, or a container running one, does all of it correctly.
-But then you're back to running and managing a daemon and a port, which is usually the thing you were trying to get out of.

 valkey-wasm takes a different route.
 It's the actual Valkey source compiled to WebAssembly, running inside your Node process.
 Since it's the real engine,